quailyquaily/quaily-docs/docs/writer/obsidian-plugin.md

 You may need to restart Obsidian again for the plugin to take effect.

-Please refer to the [plugin homepage](https://github.com/quail-ink/obsidian-quail) for more installation instructions.
+Please refer to the [plugin homepage](https://github.com/quailyquaily/obsidian-quail) for manual installation instructions.

 ## Configuring the Plugin